adilsaid64/fullstack-mlops-gcp/README.md

-# Fullstack MLOps AWS
+# Fullstack MLOps GCP

-Purpose of this project is to provide a template to setting up an MLOps stack on AWS EKS using mostly open source available tools.
+Purpose of this project is to provide a template to setting up an MLOps stack on GCP using mostly open source available tools.

 This repo focuses purely on setting up the infrastructure backbone for AI/ML/LLM applications, which you can then tailor to your own business logic and use case.